gcinterceptor/gci-simulator/README.md

 Please, pay attention that the script run_simulation.sh already has some of these parameters with default values that make easier run simulations.

 ### Results
-The simulation will generate one or two kind of result files: If you pass no debbug key the simulate will generate only a simple file result containing three columns.
-If you pass DEBBUG=true, a more detailed result will be created.
-The debbug result has the same name as the normal file but with debbug as sufix.
+The simulation will generate a result file containing four columns.
 The bullets below explains what each column represent.
-* **id**: A number that identifies some request.
 * **timestamp**: The moment at the request was finished.
-* **created_time**: The moment at the request was created.
-* **latency**: The all life time of a request processed starting at its created moment until it be processed and finished.
-* **service_time**: It is only the time that the request have passed in a server.
 * **status**: It gives the http status of a request.
 200 means successfully request, 503 means failed requests.
-* **times_forwarded**: It gives how many times a request was sent to a server.
+* **latency**: The all life time of a request processed starting at its created moment until it be processed and finished.
 * **hops**: Each service time that a request has gain in some server.

 Since who run a simulation have chose a prefix name, the result name radical is always named